Tower of God

-is a South Korean manhwa released as a webtoon written and illustrated by S.I.U.
-It has been serialized in Naver Corporation's webtoon platform Naver Webtoon since June 2010, with the individual chapters collected and published by Young Com in 19 volumes as of July 2025.
+Tower of God is a South Korean manhwa released as a webtoon written and illustrated by S.I.U.
+It has been serialized in Naver Corporation's webtoon platform Naver Webtoon since June 2010, with the individual chapters collected and published by Young Com in 20 volumes as of January 2026.
 Tower of God received official English translations by Line Webtoon beginning in July 2014.

 It has received several mobile game adaptations and merchandise.
 In Japan, the web manhwa received an anime television series adaptation by Telecom Animation Film that first premiered on Naver Series On in South Korea, and aired in Japan immediately afterward.
 It originally aired from April to June 2020.
 A second season produced by The Answer Studio aired from July to December 2024.

 Synopsis

 Premise

 Tower of God centers around a boy named Twenty-Fifth Bam.
 (Note: In Korea 'Bam' can mean 'night' or 'chestnut'.
 The character's name in the anime's Japanese version is Yoru (夜), which means 'night'.)
 He has spent most of his life trapped beneath a vast and mysterious Tower, with only his close friend, Rachel, to keep him company.
 When Rachel enters the Tower, Bam is devastated.
 Somehow, Bam manages to open the door to the Tower.
 Now, he will go any distance to see Rachel again even if it means dying.
 When he enters the Tower, he meets allies that will help him up the tower.